 A Stark Mind is a new audiovisual performance where the graphic score is controlled entirely by brainwaves.

-Premiered at the 11th International Symposium on Computer Music Multidisciplinary Research (CMMR) in June 2015 the piece was performed by myself, Pierre Largeron on violin, Esther Coovertis on Viola and Weiwei Jin on percussion.
+Premiered at the 11th International Symposium on Computer Music Multidisciplinary Research (CMMR), the piece was performed by myself, Pierre Largeron on violin, Esther Coovertis on Viola, and Weiwei Jin on percussion.

 A Stark Mind uses a brain-computer music interface (BCMI) to conduct a visual score that is projected on screen for the musicians to follow.
 The hyrbid-BCMI performer uses a combination of three brainwave control methods to direct and arrange the graphical score, controlling the musicians.
 The abstract score acts as visual cues to the musicians directing their playing styles and interaction with each other throughout the performance.
 The hybrid-BCMI uses visual gazing for SSVEP control, simultaneous two way motor imagery control and emotion detection to generate and control the score.